 - Offering law enforcement with information according to the applicable laws and regulations.

-We will screen applicants against recognized Sanctions and Politically Exposed Persons (PEPs) lists.
+We will screen applicants against recognized Sanctions, Adverse media (or so called open source negative information) and Politically Exposed Persons (PEPs) lists.

 - Individuals and legal entities are screened against mentioned lists: